 The energy that the reactions in the mitochondria yield is called adenosine triphosphate (ATP).
 It’s in a chemical form your cells can use.
 You need a constant supply of ATP to survive.

 But, you want to do more than survive — you want to thrive.
 How well your mitochondria are functioning determines your level of energy.

 You should also note that energy production is just part of what your mitochondria do for you.
 On a cellular level, you also need enough well-functioning mitochondria so your body can: (4, 5, 6)

 - Produce pure water for your cells (a byproduct of energy production)

 - Upregulate detoxification

-- Stimulate death (apoptosis) of damaged cells to prevent mutations that lead to cancer
+- Stimulate death (apoptosis) of damaged cells to prevent mutations that lead to serious health issues

 - Carry out cell signaling, which is vital for immune function and cell death

 - Repair DNA